johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 >
 > *Observable subscriber function*: A callback used during [Observable creation](xxx) to convert application events (e.g., inbound Faye messages) to Observer callbacks.
 For example, this is the mechanism that enables us to call the user-land handler with the value emitted by our Observer every time an inbound message is received.
 >
-> *Observable subscriber handler factory*: A [higher order function](xxx) that **returns** a *handler function* (see below)
+> *Response emitter factor factory*: A [higher order function](xxx) that **returns** a *response emitter* (defined below)
 >
-> *handler function*: The dynamic part of our *Faye subscription handler*.
-We will have a unique instance of the *handler function* for each Observable, overcoming the multiplexing problem.
+> *response emitter*: A function that delivers the dynamic part of our *Faye subscription handler*.
+We will have a unique instance of the *response emitter* for each Observable, overcoming the multiplexing problem.
 >

 The approach we'll take to implement this goes something like this:

-1. At the time a user-land `send()` call is made, we'll use the *observable subscriber handler factory* to create a unique instance of the *handler function*, along with a unique identifier\* (`id` field) for the request.
-We'll store an association between the unique id and the *handler function* in a map.
+1. At the time a user-land `send()` call is made, we'll use the *response emitter factory* to create a unique instance of the *response emitter*, along with a unique identifier\* (`id` field) for the request.
+We'll store an association between the unique id and the *response emitter* in a map.

     > \*At last, we see the genesis of the `id` field we've been carrying along with our messages all this time!
-2. When a response is received, we'll extract the `id` from the response, and use it to look up the *handler function*.
-We'll then use this unique instance of the *handler function* within the *observable subscriber function* associated with the *faye subscription handler*, and use this to emit the result.
-Since the only Observable associated with this *handler function* is the originator of the request, that's the only one that receives the emitted result.
+2. When a response is received, we'll extract the `id` from the response, and use it to look up the *response emitter*.
+We'll then call this unique instance of the *response emitter* from within the single shared *observable subscriber function*, and use this to emit the result.
+Since the only Observable associated with this *response emitter* is the originator of the request, that's the only one that receives the emitted result.
 3. To tie these things together, we need to pass the `id` all the way through the request/response flow.
 The requesting code generates the `id` property, it's attached to the outbound message, and finally returned on the corresponding inbound message.
 Then we use it as described in step 2 above.

 > The pattern we described in step 3 above is often referred to as using [correlation ids](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) (for example, here's a [tutorial showing how](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) a similar concept can be used for writing native RabbitMQ client apps).